RegrowthIOT/REGROWTH-WINTER-IOT/README.md

 Features:
 Receiving and transmitting packets using LoRa (long range radio communication technique) supported hardware.
 OLED Display – Ability to display to a screen many data needed, for an example: connection status, battery status, date.
 Data Accessibility – Connecting to a firebase and sending the needed data.
+Micro SD - Logs all the information received from nodes.

 ## About Us